Holywell Bay to Newquay

 The beach is backed by sand dunes so there is a beach at all states of the tide, but significantly larger when the tide goes out as the top of the cove is quite narrow.

-12. Go through the kissing gate and keep left at two forks in the path to reach a gap in the wall with an ivy-covered post on the corner of the hedge.
+12. Go through the kissing gate and keep left at two forks in the path to reach a gap in the wall on the left.

 Because bluebells spread very slowly, they're considered to be an indicator of ancient woodland sites.
 In areas where trees are not very old, the fact there are bluebells around can indicate that there has been a wood on a site for a very long time.
 Even if there are no trees there at all, bluebells tell us that there was woodland there some time in the past.
 The bluebells along the coast are a relic of the gnarled oak woodland that used to grow here before it was cleared for grazing.
 There is still a patch of the ancient oak woodland left along the coast at Dizzard.